 We have excellent relationships with companies such as AstraZeneca, BP, Cytec, DuPont, GSK, Henkel, Johnson Matthey, Pfizer, Procter & Gamble, Syngenta and Unilever.
-Overall, 94% of our Chemistry graduates were in work or further study 15 months after the end of their course , and we are ranked 4th in England for graduate earning power in the Physical, Material and Forensic Sciences subject area.*
+88% of leavers were in work and/or study 15 months after the end of their course , and we are ranked 4th in England for graduate earning power in the Physical, Material and Forensic Sciences subject area.*

 Our chemistry degrees are accredited by the Royal Society of Chemistry (RSC) and you will receive free RSC membership in your first year.